Whitewashed hardwood flooring for modern, farmhouse and shabby chic decor

 4. Wood species

 Most whitewashed floors work best with American/Canadian hardwoods such as oak (especially white oak), maple and birch.
 Occasionally, you’ll find some with ash or hickory.
 White floors do not work well with reddish woods (e.g. American Cherry, Brazilian Cherry) or pines, which typically have orange or reddish undertones.
-These outshadow the white wash and make wood look pinkish or orangish.
+These over shadow the white wash and make wood look pinkish or orangish.

 Maples and birches are lighter/blander, so often the whitewash looks whiter on these woods.
 The graining on these species is smoother too,and some people prefer it.